Ask The Expert

 2. How do I know if I have the correct fit?

 A correctly fitted boot should feel snug in the heel.
 There should be little or no movement when you try to lift your heel.
 Your toes should be able to wiggle freely but not slide from side to side.
 In young children whose feet experience frequent growth spurts it is suggested that when fitting skates that the child first inserts the foot snuggly into the heel "cup", then stands and bends the knee so that the foot slides forward.
-Then insert your index finger behind the heel.
-No more than one finger width is recommended which allows for growth up to one year.
+No more than 5mm minimum to 10mm maximum width is recommended which allows for growth up to one year.
 In children and adults whose feet have stopped growing, no more than half a finger width is recommended or else the boot is too long.

 3. Is buying used skates okay?